Andreas Mattfeldt

 Andreas Mattfeldt (born 28 September 1969) is a German politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag from the state of Lower Saxony since 2009.

 Political career

 Mattfeldt became a member of the Bundestag in the 2009 German federal election, representing the Osterholz – Verden district.
 He is a member of the Committee on Petitions, the Budget Committee and its Subcommittee on European Affairs.
 On the Budget Committee, he serves as his parliamentary group’s rapporteur on the annual budget of the Federal Ministry for Economic Affairs and Energy.

 Political positions

 In June 2017, Mattfeldt voted against his parliamentary group’s majority and in favor of Germany's introduction of same-sex marriage.

+As a member of the Bundestag's Budget Committee in 2020, he campaigned for providing his business partner with a €249,000 grant funded by taxpayers.